 Every year at Christmas I strive for a nice display of presents under the tree and every year it seems that we never trim enough of the branches off the tree and the branches end up touching the floor.
 And because we get a real tree every year I knock tons of needles off trying to water the tree on my hands and knees and carefully move presents around.
-And so I decided that this year it changes!
+And so I decided we needed DIY Christmas tree platform.

 As you may remember from last week I am participating in the Deck the Home Blog Hop and this week’s theme is Wooden Project.
 Check back here for last week’s door decor.
 You can find links for all the other wooden projects at the bottom of this post.

 So I decided to make a functional but decorative tree platform for our tree stand to sit on.
 This way all the presents will fit under and it will make it easier to water with hopefully minimal disruptions of needles.

 I know there has been a trend the last couple of years of trees with baskets and galvanized collars to go around the tree trunks/stands but I knew that wasn’t going to work well with trying to keep the tree watered thoroughly, at least in my opinion.

 Supplies Needed to Make a Christmas Tree Platform